revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ASP.Net.md

 ---

-3. What is the ASP.NET Life Cycle, and list the types of Life Cycle?
+3.What is the ASP.NET Life Cycle, and list the types of Life Cycle?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)